Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Step 6: Document Everything for Audit Readiness

-Maintain dated reconciliation reports, written explanations of resolved discrepancies, and sign-off documentation showing who performed the reconciliation and when.
+Maintain dated reconciliation reports, written explanations of resolved discrepancies, and sign-off documentation showing who performed the reconciliation and when as a complete audit trail, including trust receipts and other supporting documentation tied to the reconciliation.
 This paper trail is your defense in any audit—whether from the state bar or the IRS.

 Common Trust Account Mistakes That Create Liability